-As well as incentivising staff, these can also provide tax benefits.
-We will consider the ins and outs of share options in this blog.
+Companies sometimes grant share options to their employees as part of their overall remuneration package.
+As well as incentivising staff, they can provide tax benefits to employees and the business.
+We will consider the ins and outs of share options in this blog post.

 What are share options?